yolmio/docs/src/content/docs/faq.md

 - consumer applications
 - collobarative editing

-## What is WebAssembly (WASM)?

-It is a binary code format for executable programs.
-All major browsers support it natively since 2017.
-The main goal of WebAssembly is to enable high-performance web applications.
-It can be 20x faster than JavaScript and consume a fraction of the memory because it provides low level control over memory layout.
-It is the core technology that helps make Yolm blazingly fast in the browser.

 ## Is it open source?

 Yolm is a for profit company.
 The application runtime and developer CLI (yolm) is closed source and is patent pending.
 The BOOST library written in Typescript is available at https://github.com/yolm/boost with a MIT open source license.
 You can use BOOST as is, modify it or write your own components, themes or generators.